craftcms/cms/docs/testing/testing-craft/events.md

 of modules/plugins.

-Seeing as events and the triggering thereof are routed through some complex [Yii2](https://www.yiiframework.com/doc/guide/2.0/en/concept-events) base functionality some specific steps must be taken to test code that triggers events.
+Seeing as events and the triggering thereof are routed through some complex [Yii2](https://www.yiiframework.com/doc/guide/2.0/en/concept-events) based functionality some specific steps must be taken to test code that triggers events.

 ## Testing event code
 Craft provides a simple helper method that allows you to test event codes.